-The aim for clean energy has to be weighed against the increased use of fossil fuels to sustain economic growth.
+The aim of clean energy has to be weighed against the increased use of fossil fuels to sustain economic growth.
 This challenge is addressed in AEO5 by outlining the feasibility of substantial energy savings through significant energy efficiency (EE) and renewable energy (RE) injection, as demonstrated in the advanced scenario which assumes greater ambition regarding EE and RE.

 Renewables could replace fossil fuels to dominate in the power sector by 2035, with hydro and solar as the biggest sources.
 Solar PV and wind, due to significant price reduction, are projected to experience the highest growth among RE sources.

 The ASEAN region is blessed with huge RE potentials; thus the role of RE will become more important in a diversified energy mix.
-Indonesia and the Philippines have tremendous geothermal potential, while lots of potential also exists in Indonesia, Malaysia and Thailand with biomass, as well as in Cambodia, Lao PDR, Myanmar and Vietnam with hydropower.
+Indonesia and the Philippines have tremendous geothermal potential, while lots of potentials also exists in Indonesia, Malaysia and Thailand with biomass, as well as in Cambodia, Lao PDR, Myanmar and Vietnam with hydropower.

-Most importantly, the potential of solar power is huge throughout the region.
+Most importantly, the potential for solar power is huge throughout the region.
 Several ASEAN Member States (AMS) like Indonesia, the Philippines, Thailand and Vietnam have identified significant wind power potential and have begun its deployment.

-It is important for ASEAN to address its energy challenges as well as to achieve its targeted 23 percent RE share in the primary energy mix by 2025 and to reduce energy intensity (EI) by 20 percent by 2020.
+It is important for ASEAN to address its energy challenges as well as to achieve its targeted 23 per cent RE share in the primary energy mix by 2025 and to reduce energy intensity (EI) by 20 per cent by 2020.
 The AEO5 also contains recommendations for ASEAN to address these challenges.